Russlewisbo/markdown-cv/index.md

 -Resident Grand Rounds, Corpus Christi, TX
 -Houston Area Society of Otolaryngologists, Houston, TX.

-2000	“Implications of Streptococcal Resistance for Antibiotic Therapy” Border Issues and Resistance, University of Texas CME Otolaryngology Conference.
-McAllen TX
+- __Implications of Streptococcal Resistance for Antibiotic Therapy__
+<br> Border Issues and Resistance, University of Texas CME Otolaryngology Conference.
+McAllen, Texas

 `1999`<br>

 - __Antifungal Pharmacodynamics-What Emerging Data Are Telling Us About Dosing Antifungal Therapy__
 <br> Visiting Professor Series; Department of Pharmacological and Pharmaceutical Sciences.
-UH College of Pharmacy.
+University of Houston College of Pharmacy.
 Houston, Texas

-1999	“Should Combinations of Amphotericin B and Fluconazole Be Used for the Treatment of Candidemia?”
-University of Wisconsin College of Pharmacy.
+- __Should Combinations of Amphotericin B and Fluconazole Be Used for the Treatment of Candidemia?__ <br> University of Wisconsin College of Pharmacy, Madison, Wisconsin

 `1998`<br>

 - __IDSA Guidelines for the Treatment of Community Acquired Pneumonia:Resistant S. pneumoniae and the Role of Quinolones__
 - <br> Fellowship Forum.
 University of Iowa, Iowa City, Iowa

 `1997`<br>